Business Line of Credit Rates: The Essential Guide

 Revolving vs. Non-Revolving Lines of Credit

 A revolving credit line (like we offer here at UCS) replenishes as you pay off the drawn amount.
 For example, if you have a credit line of $150,000 and draw $25,000, your available credit drops to $125k.
-Once you pay off the $25,000 (plus interest), it returns to $150k.
-If you only paid $10k, it goes back up to $135k, and so on.
+Once you pay off the $25,000 (plus interest), the available credit returns to $150,000.

-With a non-revolving line, the credit limit decreases each time you draw funds but doesn’t replenish.
+With a non-revolving line, the credit limit decreases each time you draw funds, but doesn’t replenish.
 Once you’ve drawn and repaid all funds, the account closes, and you must reapply.
 Revolving lines of credit are the most common.

 Lender-Specific Rules

 Some lenders set specific rules on when you must draw funds and how much you can draw at one time.
-Some lenders mandate you must make your first draw within 30 days of activating the line.
+Some lenders mandate that you must make your first draw within 30 days of activating the line.
 Others state that your first draw must be for a minimum amount, such as $5,000.

 Many lenders include a draw fee as part of your line of credit.
 Draw fees range between 1.6%-2.5% of the draw amount.
 For example, if you have a 2% draw fee and take out $20,000 against your credit limit, you’ll incur a $400 fee.